opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 export const i18n = createI18n(runtime)
 ```

-### 4.3 Adding the Adapter Component to your Layout
+### 4.3 Adding the Language Provider to your Layout

 To provide the language to your app, add the `ParaglideJS` component to your layout and pass it the `routing` instance.